jpedro/jpedro.github.io/.posts/companies.md

 The birth survival rate is quite low.
 Some point out that 9 out of 10 startups fail.

-It's often chaotic.
-With the founders wearing all the hats and aprons.
+It's chaos.
+Founders wear all the hats and aprons.

 There's no need for process.
 The process is "getting shit done".
 Decisions are discussions between 2 people.
 Sometimes, it's just